 Where to stay

 The Margaret River region is speckled with great places to stay, so it’s best to filter out options based on your budget instead.
-The Pullman Bunker Bay, in Great Southern Albany, however, deserves special mention as it makes a good base, with plenty to see and do nearby.
+The Pullman Bunker Bay, on the Naturaliste Peninsula, however, deserves special mention as it makes a good base, with plenty to see and do nearby.

 Noosa to K’gari/Fraser Island, QLD